 - Simple Geometric Forms: The style favors basic geometric shapes.
 This enhances clarity and harmony.

-- Neoclassical Façade: Walls are bare, emphasizing harmony in layout and scale.
+- Neoclassical Façade: The Walls are bare, emphasizing harmony in layout and scale.
+This is key in temple-style neoclassical architecture.

 - Roman Detail: The incorporation of Roman details adds gravitas and historical significance.

-- Entire Classical Volumes: Neoclassical architecture is more than a revival of classical styles.
-It breathes new life into traditional styles.
+- Entire Classical Volumes: Neo classical architecture is more than a revival of classical styles.
+It breathes new life into tradition.

 - Decorative Arts: Other motifs and decorative arts enrich the design.
-They enhance its beauty.
+They enhance its beauty and elegance.

 - Government Buildings: The neoclassical style is common in government buildings.
 It symbolizes authority and stability.

-These traits, inspired by French art students and imperial Rome, were most popular in the early 1700s.
+These traits, inspired by French art students and imperial Rome, were most popular in the eighteenth century.

 Materials and Construction Techniques

-Classical ideals inspire neoclassical architecture, shaping its distinctive materials and building methods.
+Classical ideals inspired neoclassical architecture, shaping its distinctive materials and building methods.
 This style incorporates enduring principles via exact methods and selective parts.

 Common Materials: